 Mongolian guy had a few more words of English, he played cards with James.
 We all got along pretty well, sharing food and smiles, but mostly not understanding each other at all.
 I love long train journeys, sitting, observing, watching the world go by, inside, and outside the train.

 The Trans Mongolian and Mongolian Traders.

-When we boarded the train in Moscow we couldn’t understand why everybody had so much baggage, it was bizarre, bales and bales of random stuff tied up with string.
+When we started this classic railway journey in Moscow we couldn’t understand why everybody had so much baggage.
+It was bizarre, bales and bales of random stuff tied up with string.
 These people weren’t just stowing it in their own cabins, they had special keys to unlock and remove panels in the train, in the ceiling, in the walls, everywhere.
 It wasn’t unusual for a smiling Mongolian to enter our cabin, squeezing a bale of something or other through the door and casually remove part of the roof and stuff the something up there.
 They were very nice, but we weren’t exactly sure what was going on and were kind of worried about the legalities.
 Nobody else seemed too bothered by it, so we adopted the ” smile and wave” approach.

 At stations they sprung into action, racing to sell their gear to the waiting crowds of Russians, fur coats, light fittings, just about anything, dangled out of windows and doors.
 James, helped out, it seemed like a good thing to do.